brewchetta/mock-code-challenge-bundle-template/README.md

 ## Troubleshooting

-Please make sure the main branch is named to `main` as opposed to `master`.
-You can rename it with `git branch -M main`.
+Be sure that you've renamed the code challenge directory for students to `code-challenge` and that it's seated next to `bin` in the file structure.

+The `code-challenge` directory needs to be a repository initialized with `git`.

+During the bundling process, the git remote is removed and the main branch renamed to `main` from `master` if it wasn't before.
+This functionality is intentional.